laulin/feedoo/README.md

 you@computer:>cat /var/log/auth.log | head | grep "sudo"
 ```

-Feedo do processing like this but add a _tag_ to data.
+feedoo do processing like this but add a _tag_ to data.
 This way following action can decide to process the data (if it _match_) or just forward it to the next action.
 Tag is added by the data producer ("my_pipeline" in input_dummy) and other action will try to match (" * " in output_stdout).
-In the Feedo context, we call data *Event*.
+In the feedoo context, we call data *Event*.
 Indeed diffent : Event contains data, called record (dict), an unix timestamp and the tag.

 Actions are categorized in four cases :
 1. input